-While acute pain is short-lasting, such as the pain from appendicitis or a broken leg, chronic pain is pain that is ongoing.
+is pain that is ongoing.
 Fibromyalgia, low back pain, pain from an old injury are some examples of chronic pain.
 Most people recover from acute pain, often using short-term pain medications.
 More problematic, however, is how to cope with chronic pain.
 I have it, so I’ve been working on this myself.
+I have learned over time that there are techniques I can use for managing my chronic pain.

 Follow Healthy Living Basics Every Day